 _**A bolded and italicized sentence.**_ will appear as: A bolded and italicized sentence.

 When combining the * and the _, keep in mind that you have to add them at the end of your text in the opposite order that you applied them to the start of your text to make sure they close properly.

-There are two types of lists that can be created using ZenHub markdown: unordered lists created by putting the dash ‐ before text, or ordered lists, which are created by adding numbers with a dot (for example: 1.) before text.
+There are three types of lists that can be created using ZenHub markdown: unordered lists created by putting the dash ‐ before text, ordered lists, which are created by adding numbers with a dot (for example: 1.) before text, and checklists which are created using the [ and ] brackets.
 Below is an example of both list types:

 To create an unordered list, place a dash before each line item.
 Each new list item should be on a new line.

 To create an ordered list, place the number, and a period before each line item.